jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 square.
 That aspect ratio would make things harder to see the
 oscillations: it is better to force a wider ratio.

-**Instructions:**

-1. Fix the coordinates to a 1:1 aspect ratio.
-2. The `y` axis is now unreadably small.
-Make it bigger!

--   Change the aspect `ratio` to 20:1.
-This is the aspect ratio recommended by Cleveland to help make the trend among oscillations easiest to see.

-**Solution:**

 ``` r
 sunspots <- readRDS("data/sunspots.rds")
 sun_plot <- sunspots %>%